Roblox/jest-roblox/README.md

 Contributions are welcome!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for information.

 ## License
-Jest Roblox is available under the Apache 2.0 license.
+Jest Roblox is available under the MIT license.
 See [LICENSE](LICENSE) for details.